jorgeandresvasquez/aws-training/securitySpecialtyTraining/acloudguru/exam_simulation_notes.md

     - You do not have permission to use the CMK to decrypt the logs
     - You do not have read permission for the S3 bucket

+- You are trying to SSH into your EC2 instance and you get a "Permission denied (publickey)" error.
+Which of the following are the most likely causes of this error?
+    - If you connect to your instance using SSH and get any of the following errors, "Host key not found in [directory]", "Permission denied (publickey)", or "Authentication failed, permission denied", verify that you are connecting with the appropriate user name for your AMI *and* that you have specified the proper private key (.pem) file for your instance.

+- You are responsible for the security profile of a number of mission critical applications at a large global telecommunications company.
+Your team lead asks you to propose a solution to trace all changes made to the AWS infrastructure.
+You must also prevent any evidence from tampering or deletion by malicious actors attempting to conceal unauthorized activities.
+Which of the following approaches do you propose?
+    - Enable CloudTrail in all AWS regions and send logs to a dedicated S3 bucket.
+Grant read only access to the Security Team members who need to review the logs.
+    - Only allow the Security Team permission to make changes in CloudTrail.

+- You are providing a security administrator with some on-the-job training regarding IAM, roles and policies.
+The security administrator asks just what the policy evaluation logic is when a request is made?
+For example, when a user tries to use the AWS Management Console, what is the process that AWS goes through to determine if that request is allowed?
+    - The AWS service receives the request.
+AWS first authenticates the principal.
+Next, AWS determines which policy to apply to the request.
+Then, AWS evaluates the policy types and arranges an order of evaluation.
+Finally, AWS then processes the policies against the request context to determine if it is allowed.

+- You have configured a VPC with a CIDR range of 10.0.0.0/16.
+You created a public subnet with a CIDR range of 10.0.1.0/24 and a private subnet of 10.0.2.0/24.
+You launch two application servers in the public subnet and an RDS PostgreSQL database in the private subnet.
+You have configured two security groups named MyWebSG and MyDbSG.
+You have associated the web servers to MyWebSG and associated the RDS instance to MyDbSG.
+Which of the following rules will you need to add to enable the web servers to communicate with the database on port 5432?
+    - In MyDbSG, allow inbound traffic with a source of MyWebSG on port 5432
+        - Allow inbound access to the database from the web servers associated with the MyWebSG security group.
+Security groups are stateful, if you have allowed the inbound traffic you do not need to create a rule to allow the outbound reply.
+By default an SG allows any outbound traffic so you don't need to add an outbound rule to MyWebSG

+- You are trying to connect to your Linux EC2 instance, however you have lost your private key.
+Which of the following steps do you need to perform in order to access your instance again?
+    - If you lose the private key for an EBS-backed instance, you can regain access to your instance.
+You must stop the instance, detach its root volume and attach it to another instance as a data volume, modify the authorized_keys file, move the volume back to the original instance, and restart the instance.

+- You have noticed some strange activity in your AWS accounts and have engaged an external consultancy to review your accounts and try to understand what is going on.
+The consultant has asked to review all the API events in your account over the next two weeks.
+Your department currently has a number of different accounts, and you are struggling to keep track of everything.
+The consultant needs to check what is going on in each of these accounts.
+Which of the following options is the best way to enable this?
+    - Create a new AWS Organization, add each account to the Organization, then create a single CloudTrail which covers all accounts.
+Grant read only access to CloudTrail and the S3 bucket for the consultant.
+        - AWS CloudTrail is an AWS service that helps you enable governance, compliance, and operational and risk auditing of your AWS account.
+Using AWS CloudTrail, a user in a master account can create an organization trail that logs all events for all AWS accounts in that organization.
+Organization trails are automatically applied to all member accounts in the organization.
+Member accounts can see the organization trail, but can't modify or delete it.
+By default, member accounts don't have access to the log files for the organization trail in the Amazon S3 bucket.
+This helps you uniformly apply and enforce your event logging strategy across the accounts in your organization.

 ## Terms
 - LUKS:  Linux Unified Key Setup is a disk ecnryption specification.
 It is the standard for Linux hard disk encryption.
 By providing a standard on-disk-format, it does not only facilitate compatibility among distributions, but also provides secure management of multiple user passwords.